 We arrived early in the morning and our taxi dropped us off by the harbour.

-There are two ways to get to the villa – through the forest on foot or on the water with water taxi.
+There are two ways to get to the villa – through the forest on foot or on the water by water taxi.
 I highly recommend the water option.
 The walk up to the villa takes a good 10 minutes and it’s fairly steep uphill.
-That wouldn’t be too big problem, but once you arrive there there is a long queue of people trying to get in and get the tickets.
+That wouldn’t be too big a problem, but once you arrive there is a long queue of people trying to get in and get the tickets.

 We took the option of the boat, which took ages to arrive so we could kill some time in the village of Lenno.